fr0xk/Scripts/Markdown/freelance_bio.md

 # Description

-This program defines personal `'Sudarshan Kakoty'`, with a class containing a `describe` hat returns a string description of the sudarshan's identity, skills, and portfolio.
+This program defines personal `'Sudarshan Kakoty'`, with a class containing a `describe` that returns a string description of the sudarshan's identity, skills, and portfolio.

 ## Usage